 Total Drive Time: 8 hours

-If you are planning on entering the park from the east entrance past Cody, WY, you don’t want to plan on Little Bighorn as it is way out of the way.
-However, if going up and into or around to West Yellowstone, it’s on the way.
+If you are planning on entering Yellowstone from the east entrance past Cody, WY, don’t plan on visiting Little Bighorn as it is way out of the way.
+However, if going up or around to West Yellowstone, it’s on the way.

 Yellowstone is a huge and requires a lot of planning on its part – you need to plan out your days as best you can.
 You can enter the park from the east entrance, but just remember that it isn’t a fast drive and can take up to all day depending on stops and traffic.
 If you are driving through the park, go ahead and just plan it as one of your Yellowstone days.
 If you’re in a hurry to check into your hotel or rental house outside of the park, drive up and around to the west side.
 Also, depending on the time of the year you plan to visit, the road dropping in from the north entrance might be closed.